 Our real property holdings fall into two basic categories: (1) parcels that we own in fee, such as the land and underlying storage caverns at Mont Belvieu, Texas and (2) parcels in which our interest derives from leases, easements, rights-of-way, permits or licenses from landowners or governmental authorities permitting the use of such land for our operations.
 The fee sites upon which our major facilities are located have been owned by us or our predecessors in title for many years without any material challenge known to us relating to title to the land upon which the assets are located, and we believe that we have satisfactory title to such fee sites.
-We have no knowledge of any challenge to the underlying fee title of any material lease, easement, right-of-way or license held by us or to our title to any material lease, easement, right-of-way, permit or license.
+We have no knowledge of any challenge to the underlying fee title of any material lease, easement, right-of-way, permit or license.
+We believe that we have satisfactory title to all of our material leases, held by us or to our title to any material lease, easement, right-of-way, permit or license.
 We believe that we have satisfactory title to all of our material leases, easements, rights-of-way and licenses.